 Figure 11: Naming of the node.

-- On the front panel give specific input values to the input controls you created in the start and run the VI.
-The output indicators will display the roots of the equation formed by using the input variables as shown in the figure below,
+Lastly, on the front panel give specific input values to the input controls you created in the start and run the VI.
+Thus, the output indicators will display the roots of the equation formed by using the input variables as shown in the figure below,

 Figure 12: Output of the VI

-- Use the knowledge you have gained so far and try to generalize the above VI for finding out imaginary roots too.
+- Use your knowledge and try to generalize the above VI for finding imaginary roots too.